 Included in the balance at December 31, 2010, are additions to the uncertain tax position of \$228 million related to a 2009 tax position for which the ultimate deductibility is highly certain, but for which there is uncertainty about the character of the deductibility.
-Included in the balance at December 31, 2009, are \$23 million of uncertain tax positions for which the ultimate deductibility is highly certain, but for which the ultimate deductibility is highly certain, but for which the ultimate deductibility is highly certain, but for which the ultimate deductibility is highly certain, but for which the character of the deductibility.
+Included in the balance at December 31, 2009, are \$23 million of uncertain tax positions for which the ultimate deductibility is highly certain, but for which the ultimate deductibility is highly certain, but for which there is uncertainty about the character of the deductibility.
 The change in character of the deduction would not impact the annual effective tax rate after consideration of the valuation allowance.